All images via the Toronto International Film Festival

 I collaborate regularly with transsexual performers and artists and sometimes I consider gay porn stars and certain transsexual performers as the last gay radicals at a certain level, because they really are challenging basic assumptions about sex and gender.

-Today, there's a much higher visibility of trans folk and queers of color.
+Today, there's a much higher visibility of trans folk and queers of colour.
 Laverne Cox is on the cover of TIME, for example, and RuPaul's Drag Race is a huge success.
 Do you think the politics of respectability are changing?

 It's a complicated issue because then you have the backlash against RuPaul, for example, from within the LGBTTQTT-SI community, which is interesting.
 But that's always happened.
 If people will recall, there was a huge rift within the feminist community in the 80s between anti-porn feminists and pro-porn feminists about whether or not this kind of sexual behavior can be controlled or policed, or if language can be policed, or representation can be policed or controlled.

 I've always fought against that.
 I've always fought for politically incorrect expression as long as you can back it up and are doing it consciously or for some kind of purpose.
 That's something, to me, that's always important because any kind of orthodoxy needs to be challenged.
 Any kind of censorship or policing of representation or language also has to be really challenged, I think.

 In the past you've said that it's fashionable to be gay – I'm reading this from one of your VICE columns – so long as you're the “right kind” of gay.
 Do you think that’s changing or broadening?

 Yes and no. Then there's the other issue, which is probably more problematic: What is the strategy of these subculture movements?